adamthedash/poe_crafting/src/explanation.md

     Omens:
         Homogenous - Only modifiers with at least one tag in common with existing modifiers on the item are added.
     Variants:
-        Standard - Adds modifiers of any level
+        I - Adds modifiers of any level
-        Greater - Adds modifiers with a minimum level of 35
+        II - Adds modifiers with a minimum level of 35
-        Perfect - Adds modifiers with a minimum level of 50
+        III - Adds modifiers with a minimum level of 50
 Exalt:
     Usability constraints:
         Item must be Rare rarity